And that's why I've decided to kill you all."

 - Office Space has the lead hypnotized into vanishing his stresses, but the hypnotist dies before "waking" him up.
 He begins ignoring his boss, showing up to work to play Tetris, and wooing the female lead.
 It wears off halfway through the movie, but the female lead is eventually driven to a natural point on this when she flips off her boss.

-- Elisabet in Persona (the Ingmar Bergman film, not the game) is an extreme version of this.
+- Elisabet in Persona (1966) is an extreme version of this.
 She refuses to talk to anyone because she's sick of telling white lies.
 In a partial aversion, she's considered somewhat nuts, and a nurse is sent to take care of her.

 - Yes-Man has a variant where the perennially negative lead simply always agrees to everything, leading to a much more exciting life.

-- Battlestar Galactica (Reimagined) ended with Chief Tyrol planning to become a hermit in what will eventually become Scotland.
+- Battlestar Galactica (2003) ended with Chief Tyrol planning to become a hermit in what will eventually become Scotland.
 His reasoning?
 There's no people or Cylons to further screw up his life.

 - In an episode of Seinfeld, George, unsatisfied with his lot, decides to take the opposite approach to everything he does, starting by asking a woman out by being honest and saying he's "unemployed and lives with his parents."
 Everything drastically improves for him from there: he gets the girl, moves out of his parents' apartment, and gets a job with the Yankees!